Codecademy/docs/content/python/concepts/comments/comments.md

   - 'learn-python-3'
   - 'paths/computer-science'
 ---

 A comment is a piece of text within a program that is not executed.
 It is used to provide additional information or context to help understand the code.
+Python uses the `#` character to start a comment, which extends to the end of the line.

 ## Single-line Comments